robwatkins/4od-dl/README.md

 Changelog
 =========

+v0.4 (beta) (22 December 2012):

+* Added --search-range / -s parameter to control the search range used to find a MP4 version when the prog ID points to a FLV.
+Default is 10.

 v0.3 (15 December 2012):

 * Improved error handling - now ignores some non-fatal errors when downloading a program